- Your Government

 Our average annual snowfall in the Flagstaff area is 108.8 inches.
-Some winters are more severe than others, which means that we need to be prepared for the worst possible conditions in order to keep the streets clear and safe for our residents and visitors.
+Some winters are more severe than others, which means that we need to be prepared for the worst possible conditions in order to keep the roads clear and safe for our residents and visitors.

 There are many misconceptions about snow removal and they vary depending on which side of the windrow you end up on!
 First, it is impossible to plow without leaving a windrow.
 If the snowplow operator were to back up at each driveway and remove the windrows, many people would not get their roads plowed in a timely manner.
 Windrows placed in the middle of the street would have to be moved at a tremendous expense or be left, which causes both mobility and safety concerns.